Young Lawyers Division Publications

 A Mandated Reporter's Guide to Recognizing and Reporting Suspected Abuse, Neglect, and Exploitation

-The VBA/YLD, in partnership with The Family and Children's Trust Fund of Virginia (FACT), recently completed production of a 25-minute video entitled, "Protecting Adults at Risk: A Mandated Reporter's Guide to Recognizing and Reporting Suspected Abuse, Neglect, and Exploitation."
+The VBA/YLD, in partnership with the Family and Children's Trust Fund of Virginia (FACT), has produced a 25-minute video, "Protecting Adults at Risk: A Mandated Reporter's Guide to Recognizing and Reporting Suspected Abuse, Neglect, and Exploitation."
 This informational piece is targeted toward required reporters of abuse of at-risk adults, defined as the elderly and adults with mental disabilities.
-In addition to a series of dramatizations highlighting the "warning signs" of abuse, neglect, and exploitation, the video also explains to mandated reporters how to fulfill their legal duties by submitting reports to the Virginia Department of Social Services, the state agency charged with policing this problem.
-The video further features commentary from Governor Mark Warner as well as a number of experts in this field.
-Entities represented on the steering committee for the video included the Virginia Department of Social Services, Office of the Chief Medical Examiner, Crater Area Agency on Aging, and Virginia Guardianship Association.
-The video was introduced this summer at FACT's annual Collaboration Conference, which came on the heels of Adult Abuse and Neglect Prevention Month (May 2005).
+In addition to a series of dramatizations highlighting the warning signs of abuse, neglect, and exploitation, the video also explains to mandated reporters how to fulfill their legal duties by submitting reports to the Virginia Department of Social Services, the state agency charged with policing this problem.
+The video further features commentary from former Gov. Mark Warner as well as a number of experts in this field.
+Entities represented on the steering committee for the video included the Virginia Department of Social Services, Office of the Chief Medical Examiner, Crater Area Agency on Aging and Virginia Guardianship Association.
+The video was introduced at FACT's annual Collaboration Conference, which came on the heels of Adult Abuse and Neglect Prevention Month (May 2005).
 It has been recognized by the American Bar Association as a leading public service project.
-If you are interested in obtaining an order form for the video, click here for a printable PDF version.
+For additional information, please contact the Family and Children's Trust Fund of Virginia.

 Protecting Children: A Mandated Reporter’s Guide